cswclui/katacoda-scenarios-1/mstran-003/step02.md

 FACEBOOK is sending a POST at Sun Aug 04 2019 17:05:50 GMT+0000 (UTC) with the body {"fortune":"You can't live on bread alone."}.

 ```

+The output above indicates that the targets of *Fortnue Cookie* data recieved their fortunes.

 ---